 The Registered Nurse program is 5 years, with at least a year wait list.
 Echocardiograph program have ridiculous GPA requirements, and during your last year; you can get kick out of a program just because a worker at one of your clinical sites complain about you, be it justifiable or not.
-They will kick you out and then investigate latter.
-So, any bad word from anyone about you, is your ticket out the door.
+They will kick you out and then investigate later.
+So, any bad word from anyone about you is your ticket out the door.

-I have 2 degrees from baker college.
+I have 2 degrees from Baker College.
 I spent 6 years of my life at this worthless place.
 Baker College sounds like a bakery school.
 Some place that makes cakes and creme puffs.
 Believe me, they'll make a cake and creme puff out of you.
 No one respects or even knows anything about "Baker College", especially outside of Michigan.
 It's a creme puff place to employers, so it ought to be a creme puff place to you too.
 Ask yourself, would you hire someone with an engineering degree from a place named "Baker College"?
 Please!
 LOL!

-Many colleges won't even accept bakers credits either, that ought to tell you something.
-That's because your so called education is unacceptable!
+Many colleges won't even accept Baker's credits either, that ought to tell you something.
+That's because your so-called education is unacceptable!
 It's crap, they've just told you, that you'd better throw that degree in the trash and start all over!
 Go to a community college and grab all the cheap credits you can and can think of, and then transfer those to a reputable four year university.
 That's the only way to go, folks.

-CLINTON TOWNSHIP/ALLEN PARK, MICHIGAN -- After 3 years of getting poor advice from academic advisors, financial aid and instructors alike, I felt dejected and so ripped off!
+CLINTON TOWNSHIP/ALLEN PARK, MICHIGAN -- After 3 years of getting poor advice from academic advisors, financial aid, and instructors alike, I felt dejected and so ripped off!
 Not only money, but time as well.
 I am an older student going back to school, but after last semester I am no longer willing to affiliate with Baker College.
 I have transferred to another school and I hope to apply for 3 different programs this coming February.

 Waste of time and money.
 Baker is horribly run with some of the worst instructors (I cannot believe some of them are seen fit to teach grade school level much less college level).
 I had a few good ones, but mainly inadequate and obviously not qualified.
-Academic advisors telling you to drop a class "immediately, like today or by noon tomorrow" and then having an instructor give out 50+ points in the 10th week, basically handing people entry into a particular program.
-Being lied to outright by the acting Dean of Health Sciences because the original Dean left last minute.
+Academic advisors telling you to drop a class "immediately, like today or by noon tomorrow" and then having an instructor give out 50+ points in the 10th week, basically handing people entry into a particular program - being lied to outright by the acting Dean of Health Sciences because the original Dean left last minute.
 It was a terrible experience and would not suggest anyone waste 1 minute going to Baker.

 Add to it, they keep anything you don't use in financial aid and it supposedly "goes back into the pool to help other students."
 After 3 years of looking, I could not find any "other students."
 Save time, energy and money and go to OCC, WCCC, or MCCC.
 You'd be better off in the long run.